Image: La'Shante Grigsby at Cafe Latte

 As a poet and a writer, she gravitated to coffee shops as creative spaces, and naturally fell into Black owned-and-operated neighborhood coffee shops like Golden Thyme and Sammy’s Avenue Eatery.
 Walking in, she says, though she was from another city and another place altogether, “It felt like they knew me from another life.”

 Those spaces were, and continue to be crucial for her creativity and general wellbeing.
 Still, she says, she thought about how rare similar spaces were for her and other young Black women like herself during the pivotal years between the ages of 16 and 24, and how different her own life would have turned out had she not found her new school, exposing her to an alternative life.

 Coffee.
 Culture.
 Community.
 Flava Cafe

-Flava Cafe, coming to Saint Paul’s Neighborhood Development Center in spring of 2022, will be that place.
-The safe and affirming place for young women to work and be, will also be an open and welcoming space for the entire community to “just come and be.”
+Flava Cafe, now open in Saint Paul’s Neighborhood Development Center, will be that place.
+A safe and affirming place for young women to work and be, but is also an open and welcoming space for the entire community to “just come and be.”

 “Our own music, our own style-- you won’t have to explain who you are or why.
 Where Black folks can see each other and not feel othered.”

 In addition to “coffee, culture, and community,” Flava has intensive mentorship and coaching on the menu, and an important imperative for the adults who work within the space: helping young women and gender expansive youth (i.e. trans, non-binary, non-conforming) realize their passions and purpose and putting the onus on leadership to help make it happen.